 - 1. To elect one director named in this Proxy Statement; - 2.
-To ratify the appointment of KMJ Corbin & Company LLP as our independent registered public accounting firm for fiscal 2021; and - 3.
+To ratify the appointment of KMJ Corbin & Company LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - 3.
+To approve, on an advisory basis, the compensation of our named executive officers; - 4.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.